 A beautiful part of the city where you can come to learn more about current cultures and traditions of the area, the accommodation is just as good value as everywhere else we’ve looked at and has a very similar range to Chapinero, perhaps with prices even slightly lower than that.

-Best places to stay in Bogota in Teusaquillo:
+Best places to stay in Bogota in Teusaquillo for first-time tourists:

 The most north-eastern district in Bogota, as well as one of its largest, Usaquen, was previously a municipality all of its own until it became part of the city in the ’50s.
 Usaquen is one of the upscale districts in Bogota.